 Start with elements having the broadest scope—icons, color, type—to sharpen your process and get high visibility wins.
 Start global, then local.

 Another pitfall is the risk you’ll build components you don’t actually need.
 This leads to unused design and code assets and needless complexity.
 Be sure you have enough existing use cases before committing to build.
-Your goal is deliver tools that match your teams needs, not to a Bootstrap-style library of components they might use in the future.
+Your goal is deliver tools that match your teams needs, not a Bootstrap-style library of components they might use in the future.

 It’s common in user flows to have a progress bar component.
 But does your system need it?
 If you build it now are you confident it will meet the needs of future implementations?
 Resist the desire to deliver components for the sake of “completeness.”